East Syria Strike Kills 26 Iraqi Fighters: Monitor - UrduPoint

 Beirut, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2020 ) :An air strike killed 26 fighters of Iraqi paramilitary group Hashed al-Shaabi in eastern Syria after a deadly attack on US-led coalition troops in Iraq, a war monitor said Thursday.

-Updating its toll for the Wednesday strike, the Britain-based Syrian Observatory for Human Rights said it was probably carried out by the coalition.
+The Britain-based Syrian Observatory for Human Rights said the Wednesday strike was probably carried out by the coalition.

+But the anti-militants alliance denied having carried out any raids in Syria or neighbouring Iraq on Wednesday night.

+"The US/Coalition did not conduct any strikes in Syria or Iraq lastnight," a spokesman said in an statement to AFP.